The 2017 Guide to Google Ads

 Position-Based models ignore all the middle steps and give credit to the first and last touch points.
 This is another rarely used model, but one that businesses use who are very interested in what engaged a new prospect and what closed the deal without feeling the need to analyze what occurred in the middle.

 There you have it!
-The 2017 complete guide to Google AdWords.
-Of course, this is not a comprehensive list of everything you could know in Google AdWords, but it’s a good start.
+The 2017 complete guide to Google Ads.
+Of course, this is not a comprehensive list of everything you could know in Google Ads, but it’s a good start.
 As the world of PPC constantly changes, there’s always something new to learn.
 So keep reading, keep experimenting, and make sure you are actively taking part in PPC communities, events, and resources.
 You’ll be the expert you strive for before you know it!